 By this, I mean being more of a partner than just an employee.
 The record company needs to know that you will bring more to the table.
 By bringing more, I mean helping them achieve their goals while they elevate you career-wise in return.
 This is more like a win-win situation.
 BE A PARTNER, NOT JUST AN EMPLOYEE.

 5. You Have No Entitlements!

 This last tip sounds off but yes, you are entitled to nothing.
 You are not entitled to a record deal just because you are a singer or rapper.
 You need to earn your keep.
-Every step you intend using to earn your keep need to be shown to the record company/label.
+Every step you intend to use to earn your keep need to be shown to the record company/label.

 By so doing, you appear trustworthy and business-minded which in turn gives out positive vibes.
 Who wouldn’t want to work with positive energy?

 These few tips above will definitely help you get a record deal if you abide by them.
 Other than this, you need to promote your music to gain the needed recognition you need to climb up the music ladder.